gabrielmg7/gabrielmg7/README.md

 ### 💬 Talking about myself...

- I have experience with the development of Web Apps with React + Typescript + Material-UI, the creation of paginated RESTFUL APIs (HATEOAS), familiar with SQL Server database and / or PostgreSQL, modeling with Power Designer.
+ I have experience with the development of Web Apps with React + Typescript + Material-UI, the creation of paginated RESTFUL APIs (HATEOAS), accustomed to practice with SQL Server/PostgreSQL, modeling with Power Designer.
 I also have practice in creating RPA's with Power Automate and development of automated and interactive screens with Excel + VBA.

 ### 💼 I’m currently working on...